Skip to Content

-VA loans are for primary residences and borrowers are expected to live in the properties they purchase.
+VA loans are for primary residences, meaning that borrowers are expected to live in the properties they purchase.

-To ensure this, the VA developed occupancy requirements that make certain homeownership is the borrower’s intended purpose – essentially ruling out the ability to purchase an investment property or vacation home.
+The VA developed occupancy requirements to ensure homeownership is the borrower’s intended purpose – essentially ruling out the ability to purchase an investment property or vacation home.

 How long do you have to occupy a home purchased with a VA loan?

-Veterans and active duty personnel who secure a VA loan have to certify that they intend to personally occupy the property as a primary residence.
+Veterans and active duty personnel who secure a VA loan must certify they intend to personally occupy the property as a primary residence.

-There are a few scenarios and living situations in which a VA buyer can purchase a home and occupy it after the 60-day mark.
-Still, the VA typically requires service members set an occupancy date for less than 12 months after closing a loan.
-In addition, service members need to make clear the specific date occupancy will occur and the specific event that will make occupancy possible.
+Still, the VA typically requires service members to set an occupancy date for less than 12 months after closing a loan.
+Service members must clarify the specific date occupancy will occur and the specific event that will make occupancy possible.

 VA Home Loan Payment Calculator